rijeen/wordpress-js-api-wrapper/readme.md

 It was created to help the developer focus on getting data from the API and functionality, instead of having to read up on the url scheme for each endpoint when working.

+## NEW! v1.4.0
+- Using method "POST" now properly use FormData.

 ## NEW! v1.3.1
 - softFail now properly uses _envelope-flag, see: https://developer.wordpress.org/rest-api/using-the-rest-api/global-parameters/#_envelope thus changing the response format.